 What lifestyle changes make a real difference to skin health?

 When we see individuals with good skin, approximately 60 percent comes from genetics and the rest is down to lifestyle.
 There are, however, certain aspects that affect our body and, in turn, our skin.
 We have no control over things like the environment in which we live, which has been flooded with synthetic chemicals for several decades.
 Diet is a huge issue and – of course – lifestyle aspects, such as emotional stress, really affect our skin.
 A commitment in changing to a clean diet (less preservatives, sugar, junk food, and smoking) will make a huge difference, too.

 Speaking of food, what should we eat for healthy, younger-looking skin?

 As the saying goes, we are what we eat!
 And I am a true believer of that.
 My philosophy for skincare is to feed the skin with essential nutrients in order to rebuild it, as there have been huge changes to our bodies since the introduction of chemicals that alter the balance from the inside.

 Diet and lifestyle now play a huge part in what we are seeing on the surface.
 My tips are to choose foods rich in antioxidants, vitamins, and nutrients, be selective on fat intake, cook with coconut/avocado/olive oil rather that corn oil, and reduce the amount of red meat you eat.
 Also always choose local produce rather than produce that has been flown halfway around the world.

 AED650 / SAR664

 Debunk the biggest anti-aging myth you’ve heard.

 That drinking water will hydrate the skin.
-When we drink water, it works first and foremost inside the body – flushing out toxins, regulating body temperature, keeping our organs functioning etc., before finally reaching the surface.
+When we drink water, it works first and foremost inside the body – flushing out toxins, regulating body temperature, and keeping our organs functioning before finally reaching the surface.
 This is why using the right products on the outside is as, if not more, important.